-Here we will start by looking at what is going on in the knee as it moves, different types of pain when bending, the most common causes of knee pain when bending and treatment options.
+Here we will start by looking at what is going on in the knee as it moves, the different types of bending knee pain, the most common causes of knee pain when bending and treatment options.

 The knee is a hinge joint, which means its main movement is bending and straightening (aka flexion and extension).
 As the knee moves, a number of things are happening: